Dre Campbell Farm

 Just boil a pot of water and pour it directly over the weeds.

-Tip: Use a kettle with a spout to help direct the water flow and avoid nearby plants you want to keep.
+Tip: Use a kettle with a spout to help direct the water flow and avoid nearby plants that you want to keep.

-4. Pull Weeds Out
+4. Pull Weeds by Hand

 However, you can make this task easier by wetting the soil.
 Weeds are easier to pull from moist soil.